 North American Affluenza is the widespread disease of acquiring too much of everything you really don't need, sometimes in response to keeping up with or envying our neighbors.

 Remember Tony Campolo and Curing Affluenza?
-DId anyone watch that series at the end of the last century?
-Wednesday mornings the church I attended offered Holy Communion Rite 1, breakfast and discussion.
+Did anyone watch that series at the end of the last century?
+Wednesday mornings the church I attended offered BCP Holy Communion Rite 1, breakfast and discussion.
 For several weeks we watched the video series during the discussion portion.

 PS Looking through these notes and recalling my end of the Sunday morning discussion, I kept emphasizing fake food rather vs real food.
 I also suggested we buy local and grow local for many many reasons.